This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 - Lake Lucerne

-11 Things to See on this Lucerne Self Guided Walking Tour
+Stops on this Lucerne Self Guided Walking Tour

 I’ve included the time it takes to walk from one stop to the next to help you gauge your time.
-How long you spend at each stop is up to you!
-There is no need to rush since Lucerne is so compact and walkable.
+That is the time I have in the parenthesis.

-1. Lucerne Railway Station
+Lucerne Railway Station

-Tip: Across from the Railway Station, be sure to notice the boat docks – that’s where your final stop of the day will be.
+Tip: Across from the Railway Station, be sure to notice the boat docks.
+That’s where your final stop of the day will be.

 2. Chapel Bridge